aws/aws-sdk-java-v2/docs/design/core/presignedURL-Get/DecisionLog.md

 ### Decisions Addressed

-1. **API Names**: Finalized `downloadWithPresignedUrl` and `downloadFileWithPresignedUrl` for Transfer Manager methods during Surface API Review.
+1. **API Names**: Finalize `downloadWithPresignedUrl` and `downloadFileWithPresignedUrl` for Transfer Manager methods during Surface API Review later.

 2. **Pause/Resume Support**: Decided not to support pause/resume capability for presigned URL downloads, maintaining consistency with AWS SDK for Java v1 which also lacks this feature for presigned URLs.